|This is the Fuego Box for February 2016.|

 Last in the box, I discovered Ghost Scream Hot Sauce that had a vigorous kick of heat to it thanks to the ghost pepper and artful spicing.
 I really enjoy hot sauce topped hard-boiled eggs and this one passed the Mary test with flying colors!

-Seriously, Fuego Box has won my heart.
+Seriously, Fuego Box February 2016 that I reviewed has won my heart.
 For one, you can experience tastes from those artisan-made sauces that can’t compare to typical grocery store brands.
 Furthermore, it is a value with what you pay for a subscription.
 To prove my point, check out the prices of all the hot sauces.
 Therefore, take Mary’s word for it.
 Fuego Box is an A+ delicious way to spice up your life or to give as a gift.
 Do check this subscription out and fire things up!